hadroncollider7/gridlock_fer/README.md

 Run `inference.py` to make FER predictions on all image files in the `img_path` filepath.

 After inference, the prediction string, value (int), and filename (string) associated with each prediction will be stored in the `FER_Predictions` table in the database server at the `id` index of the table.

+### Real-time FER inferences
+`webcam.py` uses a webcam to make real-time FER inferences.
+The inferences are first stored in a que of a set size.
+The statistical mode of the que is the FER prediction.
+IF `uploadToDatabaseServer = True`, then the prediction is uploaded to the mySQl database server after a set amount of "ticks".
+Simply set `uploadToDatabaseServer = False` to use the webcam to make real-time inferences without using mySQL.